SarahPavlak/Final_Revamps/Robo_Advisor/README.md

 1.

 Project, Revisited
-1.
+1. Completed basic challenges: formatting prices and compiling request URLs

 Code Revamp:
-1. Per the grading feedback,
+1. Per the grading feedback, changed the csv file path; the csv data is now inside the app directory so it should not have the same file not found error

 # Running the script:
 1. to run this script, please navigate to the robo_advisor directory --> app directory --> and then type "python my_robo.py" in your terminal